TonyBgithub/portfolio-portal/content/docs/bio/about-me.md

 ---

 ## Bio
-My name is Tony Briget, I'm a technical writer and videomaker based near Paris, France.
+My name is Tony Briget, I'm a technical writer based near Paris, France.
 For more details, see my [LinkedIn profile](https://www.linkedin.com/in/tony-briget-52640017a/).
 I'm currently working on expanding my knowledge of API documentation and coding in general, exploring new areas and experimenting with code snippets that I include in my projects.

 ## Samples of My Work